PetrosTam/PetrosTam/README.md

 ## Hey there! 👋 I'm Petros

-Computer Scientist with a strong interest in Data, AI, and Software Engineering.
+Computer Scientist with a strong interest in **Data, AI, and Software Engineering**.
-Currently focused on building data-driven, reliable, and production-ready systems.

 ## 🎓 Education
 - **MSc in Computer Science**, University of Cyprus
 - **BSc in Computer Science**, Northumbria University

 ## 🛠️ My Skill Set